Functionality added or changed:

 Replication:

-The --database
+The --database option for

 mysqlbinlog was ignored when using the